-- 1. Listen without judging what is being said. - 2.
-Resist the temptation to comfort the students by asking them to "stop crying" or by saying "don't be sad". - 3.
+- 1. Listen without judging what is being said. - Resist the temptation to comfort the students by asking them to "stop crying" or by saying "don't be sad". - 3.
 Be careful not to present your opinions as if they were facts. - 4.
-Encourage students to share thoughts and feelings without insisting or pressuring them to do so. - Keep the focus on the student and their issues. - 6.
+Encourage students to share thoughts and feelings without insisting or pressuring them to do so. - 5.
+Keep the focus on the student and their issues. - 6.
 Offer students honest answers to their questions.
 Don't be afraid to say, "I don't know," when that is true. - 7.
-Respect each child as an individual. - Validate each child's grief process. - 9.
+Respect each child as an individual. - 8.
+Validate each child's grief process. - 9.
 Be generous with hugs or an arm around a shoulder if the child seems comfortable with you. - 10.
 Trust your instincts. - 11.
 Marshal positive forces in the student's life; not everything is bad news. - 12.
 Realize that not talking about loss doesn't make it go away. - 13.
-Explain the normal greif process as generally being a three-stage process: shock, disorganization, and reorganization.
-Describe typical emotions you may experience (denial, anger, bargaining, depression, and quilt).
+Explain the normal grief process as generally being a three-stage process: shock, disorganization, and reorganization.
+Describe typical emotions you may experience (denial, anger, bargaining, depression, and guilt).
 Discuss the need we have to experience the emotions of grief so that we might feel better later on. - 14.
 Encourage students to be a support system for each other. - 15.
 Communicate the knowledge that all feelings are okay and need to be expressed. - 16.
 Recognize that laughter and play don't mean that the student did not care about the person who died. - 17.
 Remember the four T's in sympathy: Talk, Touch, Tears, and Time. - 18.
-All sympathy cards and artwork should be viewed and approved by a school administrator or designee. - 19.
-For further information and resources please see pages 76-101
+All sympathy cards and artwork should be viewed and approved by a school administrator ordesignee.